jdz32/github-guide/README.md

     Note that you can also click the "Upload files" button instead to add images, movies, or other file times to your repository.

-2. Give your new file a sensible name, like "puzzle1.js".
-The file extension you choose  (".js" here) should match the programming language used in the file; for Rudy, that's javascript, so use ".js".
+2. Give your new file a sensible name, like "exercise-1.js".
+The file extension you choose  (".js" here) should match the programming language used in the file; for Javascript use ".js".
     For Processing, use ".pde"; for Arduino, use ".ino".

     Then, paste your code into the "Edit new file" tab.